 Miriam Bill Boese and Odie May Williams

 My great-aunt Miriam had a profound effect on our lives.
 She was a surgical nurse.
 They called her 'Bill', her family called her 'Sis'.
 She was a gentle, loving woman and loved children.
 She had female problems and had a hysterectomy.
 She could never have children.
-She adopted her brothers and sisters children.
+She adopted her brother's and sister's children.
 She also adopted their grandchildren.
 She sent us money for birthdays.
 At Christmas, she would buy us clothes and something for our beds.
 Blankets, sheets, bedspreads, and pillows.
 When I turned 19 and moved into my own apartment, I had enough to make a dozen beds with blizzard temps.

-When I was 18, my grandmother had a heart attack.
+When I was 17, my grandmother had a heart attack.
 She stayed with my great-aunt when she got out of the hospital.
 My grandmother really wanted to go home.
 When I graduated early from high school, I went out to my grandmother's house and stayed for several months to be with her until the Dr. said it was all right for her to be home alone.
 It was a fun time as I really enjoyed her company.
 She had macular degeneration and had lost her center vision.
 I read to her because she was blind by then.
 My great-aunt would come out every couple of days and check on her, bring any groceries we wanted, and visit.
-She brought a bottle of wine with her.
+She brought a bottle of wine with her a few times.
 They hid it in the back of the pan cupboard.
 They would get it out, tittering like a couple of schoolgirls doing something wrong.
 They would pour a small glass and drink it.
 It was so cute and endearing.
 I will never forget it.
 These women in their 70's, feeling risque for having a small glass of wine.

 She nursed her mother through cancer in the 50's, administering large doses of morphine to help the pain.
 She took care of my grandmother when she got cancer three different times.
 She nursed her husband through cancer and came home one day to find he had hemorrhaged all over the bathroom.
 She was in the hospital for some tests, the thermometer broke while they were taking her temp.
 They rushed her from little Susanville hospital to big Reno hospital.
 Tests there showed that she had cancer.
 She was dead within 24 hours.
 My whole family truly believe that she heard the word cancer and was so horrified that she willed herself to die.